Meadows Fire .com / Flames of Injustice .com

 1. Event — the evening of May 19, 2018: a small fire on a carpet in a public hallway and stairwell of the Meadows Apartments (285 E 1450 N, Bountiful, UT), for low-income, disabled residents.
 The fire was only a few inches in height, at most!

 2. Someone (not Ron Makin) leaked an alcohol-like flammable liquid along that hallway and stairwell, which leads to an outside dumpster, but no surveillance footage has been provided to show who accidentally leaked the liquid, though the surveillance camera system was operational.
-This leak must have occurred within moments of the fire’s ignition.
+This leak must have occurred within moments before the fire’s ignition.

 3. Without forensic evidence or other evidence, investigators strongly implied it was a gasoline fire.
 The actual evidence disproves their claim.